Trail running vacations blog

 8. 24 hours of daylight.

 This is truly a phenomenon you have to experience to believe.
 Around the summer solstice, and for much of June and July, Iceland experiences nearly continuous daylight.
 No real night.
 Imagine starting a run at 8 PM, and it feels like midday.
 It completely changes your perception of time and distance.
-We’ve done runs that stretched for hours, exploring off-trail, letting curiosity be our guide, without ever feeling rushed by a fading sun.
+We’ve done runs that stretched for hours, exploring off-trail and letting curiosity be our guide.
+Best of all, we never felt rushed by a fading sun.
 That endless daylight fuels the most adventurous runs across this incredible land.
 They even celebrate it with events like the annual Suzuki Midnight Sun Run in Reykjavík, where people race through valleys under a glowing, sunlit “night” sky.
 It’s an unforgettable feeling for any Iceland trail running enthusiast.

 Our NomaTrails Iceland Trail Running Adventures